UbiquityRobotics-release/magni_robot-release/README.md

 # Overview

-This package contains launch files and configuration files for the magni robot.
+This package contains launch files and configuration files for the Magni robot.

 ## Launch files

-### magni_bringup core.launch
-This brings up the essential nodes for communicating with the motor node, after launch, teleop_twist_keyboard should work.

-Generally you should not have to run this launch file directly.

-### magni_bringup base.launch

-Runs everything needed for teleop, including Robot Commander based teleop (no navigation) runs on robot boot.

 ### magni_demos fiducial_follow.launch